 Washington, DC’s children deserve a world-class museum to spark their imagination and encourage them to dream.
-When National Children’s Museum reopens steps off the National Mall and Pennsylvania Avenue in Fall 2019, it will be an innovative, modern institution that celebrates the joy of childhood through science, technology, engineering, art, and math (STEAM) exhibits and programs.
-As the AV/IT Technician, you will help realize this vision for the Museum’s reopening and subsequently for hundreds of thousands of visitors each year.
+When National Children’s Museum reopens steps off the National Mall and Pennsylvania Avenue in early 2020, it will be an innovative, modern institution that celebrates the joy of childhood through science, technology, engineering, art, and math (STEAM) exhibits and programs.
+As the Museum Operations Coordinator, you will help realize this vision for the Museum’s reopening and subsequently for hundreds of thousands of visitors each year.

 what you’ll do

 As Museum Operations Coordinator, reporting to the Director of Operations, you will be a critical member of the team.
 The Museum Operations Coordinator hires, trains, schedules, and supervises floor staff who are responsible for delivering fantastic, high-quality, magical guest experiences.
 You play a key role in the daily operations of the Museum – leading by example, acting as a coach and troubleshooter, solving issues as they arise for both the floor staff and visitors to ensure that the Museum delivers extraordinary learning experiences for children and their families.
 The Museum Operations Coordinator interacts and works across all departments in the Museum on a daily basis that includes Educators, Membership, and Facilities.

 Monitor daily visitor engagement, exhibit/facility upkeep, customer service, lost children, accident/incident intervention and reporting, lost & found, etc;